 Through measuring RNA, the researchers found 209 surface proteins that were being made in OS cells more than in non-OS cells.
 This was compared with the 64 proteins that had already been found.
 11 proteins were found to be in both groups.

 Next, the researchers looked for drugs that targeted these 11 proteins.
 4 of the proteins, MT1-MMP, MRC2, CD276, and LRRC15, had drugs which targeted them.
 LRRC15 had already been shown in a laboratory setting to be a potential drug target for OS.
 This gave the researchers confidence that their approach to finding OS proteins was effective.
 Therefore, the team focused on the other 3 proteins.

 Further experiments showed that all 3 proteins were abundant in OS cells but less so in healthy cells.
 This made them appealing drug targets because having a limited effect on healthy cells reduces the chance of side effects.

 The research team then assessed whether a drug called BT1769 had any anti-cancer activity.
 BT1769 is a drug that binds to cells expressing MT1-MMP and then releases toxic drugs to kill them.
 They tested the drug in patient-derived xenografts and found that it showed some promising anti-cancer effects.
-BT1769 is currently being tested in clinical trials in patients with multiple different A disease where cells divide and grow uncontrollably and can spread to other areas of the body. and the side effects have been well tolerated.
+BT1769 is currently being tested in clinical trials in patients with multiple different cancer and the side effects have been well tolerated.
 This makes it a potential candidate for testing in OS in the future.

 Altogether this study has shown that there are several possible proteins that can be targeted to treat OS.
 Although promising, these results highlight the need for further research both into the development of drugs and their testing in clinical trials.